 In the morning room, which hasn’t changed since the 1790s, you can also see some portraits of Agatha Christie as a child with her doll Rosie on display.

-Make sure you check out some of the crockery and a huge collection of snuff boxes and pocket watches too.
+Make sure you check out some of the crockeries and a huge collection of snuff boxes and pocket watches too.

 The Drawing Room

 The Greenway Drawing Room is a lovely and light airy space with a suite in the middle by the fire.

 You can find a piano in the corner that the family used to play and entertain each other and ‘do as they liked’ with songs and dancing too.